ThetaSinner/ebook-server/README.md

 - The metadata is in readable format.
 Nobody likes being locked into a product.
 Having metadata easy to pick up and move into another product is what makes this tool different.
 - As a consequence of having your metadata in a JSON file, it's very easy to version and undo changes to your data.

-## Running E2E tests

-You'll need to install protractor

-`npm install -g protractor`

-and launch a Selenium server

-`webdriver-manager update`

-`webdriver-manager start`

-You should then start up the ebook-server using

-`.\gradlew.bat bootRun`

-Followed by the webapp

-`npm run build:dev`

-`npm run serve`

-Now you're ready to launch the tests

-`cd UI && protractor .\e2e\conf.js`

 ## Changes

 7th of December, 2018 Version 1.3.0